 My dad kept in touch with a lot of his friends that he went to school with.
 I met so many of them while he was sick and after he died a portion of them dubbed themselves as my “unofficial uncles.”
 (My brother called them the men behind the fence, but more on that in a bit.)
 He’s been gone almost 10 years now and a lot of them still keep in touch and check up on me from time to time.
 I lived with one of them for a short period of time before moving to Hawaii and another has taken me out to lunch twice now since I’ve moved back.

 I was raised around old friends and it was amazing.
-Unintentionally I think I was taught to view and value friendships different then most.
+Unintentionally I think I was taught to view and value friendships differently than most.

 If you have made it this far in my rambling I thank you and I hope you got some sort of enjoyment out of this.
 This was one of those, “I have thoughts that I just want to let out,” posts.
 I apologize.
 If you are one of my personal friends and you have made it this far I want you to know that I love you and I appreciate you and I don’t know what I would do without you.
 I know it hasn’t been an easy ride, but I’m so happy you have chosen to take this ride with me.